 Thank you for you word Lord.

-End of excerpt from Daughters Under Trial.
-Contains 23 messages on the trials of faith we could face in our walk with the Lord and each message applies to all, man or woman.
+End of excerpt from Daughters Under Trial containing 23 distinct messages on the trials of faith we can face in our walk with the Lord.
+The messages apply to man or woman.

 My latest book now available: The Skinny Soul.